-Right time to learn about tobacco cessation
+Right time to learn about a quit-smoking program

 While 75% of employers cite keeping employees engaged year-round in benefits as their top challenge, very few companies communicate about benefits throughout the year.
 With a tobacco cessation program, this simply doesn’t work.